 Claims Against Greggs

-If you have been injured whilst visiting or working at a bakery store in the past three years, you may be able to make a claim.
+If you have been injured whilst visiting or working at a bakery store in the past three years, you may be able to make a personal claim.

 Bakeries are legally obliged to ensure the health and safety of their customers and staff.
 They must adhere to health and safety responsibilities, but when neglected, this is when injuries occur.